epiccoleman/curses-spike-coin-game/README.md

 So, this sort of evolved into a little game.
 It works fine.
 Not exactly like, fun, but it's a good proof of concept.

 It should have some tests and be, you know, organized, but it kinda got away from me as I was spiking out how the Curses bindings worked.
 This is fun, more to come.

+To play game, clone this repo, then run `bundle install && bundle exec ruby curses.rb`.